-- Is not seeking to purchase the property from the property owner/landlord. - Does not own any other residential property. - Is assessed by the Local Authority to be at risk of homelessness. - Is not eligible to qualify for social housing support or is not in receipt of social housing support in their current tenancy (the Housing Assistance Payment (HAP) or the Rental Accommodation Scheme (RAS). - From 1st August 2023, the income limits have been revised and the following now apply: (1) an annual net household income of no more than €66,000 per annum for applicants in Dublin and (2) no more than €59,000 per annum for applicants outside of Dublin.
+- Is not seeking to purchase the property from the property owner/landlord. - · Does not own any other residential property. - Is assessed by the Local Authority to be at risk of homelessness. - Is not eligible to qualify for social housing support or is not in receipt of social housing support in their current tenancy (the Housing Assistance Payment (HAP) or the Rental Accommodation Scheme (RAS). - Has an annual net household income of no more than €66,000 per annum for applicants in Dublin and below €59,000 per annum for applicants elsewhere.